 If Japan had mountains like the Alps, perhaps Gentemstick would have ended up like Korua.
 But it doesn’t—nowhere does.
 The extreme terrain Korua has been born from dramatically informs its identity.
 But that’s not to say these boards can’t be ridden elsewhere.
 In fact, Korua’s most shining attribute is its product versatility—from fresh corduroy in the Alps to East Coast ice runs and mystical Japow, Korua’s quiver of experimental shapes offers something to handle nearly every condition—and with three new splitboard offerings, deep out of bounds is within reach too.

 Äsmo : Austria

-For Austrian heavyweight Wolly Nyvelt riding massive backcountry lines wasn’t difficult enough, so he began experimenting with binding-less boards on mellow powder days.
-No-boarding, or pow surfing, as he calls it.
+For Austrian heavyweight Wolly Nyvelt, riding massive backcountry lines wasn’t difficult enough, so he began experimenting with binding-less boards on mellow powder days.
+Many call it no-boarding—Nyvelt prefers pow surfing.
 In 2006 Äsmo was officially born—the modern incarnation of the snurfer toy originally introduced in 1966.